uchicago-cs/student-resource-guide/tutorials/linux-compile-and-run.rst

     backups  hello.c  hello.cpp  Hello.java  hello.py  my_echo.py  my-input.txt  test.txt

-If you do not see these files make sure you have completed :ref:`Introduction to Linux <tutorial-linux-intro>`.
+If you do not see these files make sure you have grabbed materials from :ref:`Introduction to Linux <tutorial-materials>`.

 Let's say we wanted to edit the file ``test.txt``.
 There are many different terminal editors we could use, but we will start with a simple and fairly intuitive one: ``nano``.